status-im/specs/docs/raw/push-notification-server.md

 - A client should prepare a message and extract the targeted installation-ids
-- It should retrieve the most up to date information for a given user, either by querying a mailserver if not listening already to the given topic, or checking the database locally
+- It should retrieve the most up to date information for a given user, either by querying a push notification server, a mailserver if not listening already to the given topic, or checking the database locally
 - It should then [send](#sending-a-push-notification) a push notification according to the rules described